csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 states.10 Notice that in belief-state space, the problem is _fully observable_ because the agent

 10 In a fully observable environment, each belief state contains one physical state.
-Thus, we can view the algo- rithms in Chapter 3 as searching in a belief-state space of singleton belief states.
+Thus, we can view the algorithms in Chapter 3 as searching in a belief-state space of singleton belief states.

 Section 4.4.
 Searching with Partial Observations 139